MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 ### Contoso Platform DevOps

-Contoso will use the North Star Git repo for Infrastructure-as-code (IaC) and instantiate their Management Group and Subscription hierarchy using the tenant level Azure Resource Manager template deployment examples provided within the North Star repo.
+Contoso will use the CAF enterprise-scale landing zone Git repo for Infrastructure-as-code (IaC) and instantiate their Management Group and Subscription hierarchy using the tenant level Azure Resource Manager template deployment examples provided within the CAF enterprise-scale landing zone repo.
 This repository is used for bootstrapping and managing their entire platform and hence will require access permissions for service principle at a tenant root scope.
 To simplify RBAC and management of client secrets for service principles, Contoso will use a single service principle scoped at the tenant root scope which will have access to all resources inside a tenant.
 This account is the highest privilege account and no user will have direct access to the secrets of this service account.

 **Initialization**

-Before starting the North Star journey, Contoso will discover existing configuration in Azure that can serve as a platform baseline.
+Before starting the CAF enterprise-scale landing zone journey, Contoso will discover existing configuration in Azure that can serve as a platform baseline.
 The consequence of not discovering the existing environment will be no reference point to rollback or roll-forward after a deployment.
 Initialization is also important since it can provide a crucial on-ramp path to infrastructure as code and allow transitioning without starting all-over.
 For the purpose of initialization, the following resources are considered within the scope of the overall Azure platform.
 This will initialize an empty Git repo with the current configuration establish a baseline configuration encompassing following:

 * Management Group hierarchy and Subscription organization